ENVSS 1040 Planet Earth 4 Credits

 Typically Offered: Spring

-ENVSS 2380 Land Ethic Practicum I 3 Credits
+ENVSS 2380 Land Ethic Practicum 3 Credits

 This is a companion course to ENVSS 2370.
 The practicum offers students hands-on experiences with important land practices.
 The knowledge learned in ENVSS 2370, The Land Ethic, will be applied to a land stewardship context outside of the classroom for experiential and place-based learning.
 This course may be repeated for credit.